 3.)
 Full-scale symphony Orchestras typically have 32 to 34 violinists in their string section.

 6.)
 The violin that we know today is over 500 years old.
-The initial designs were drafted in the 1500s.
-Designs of the first violin were drawn by Andrea Amanti.
+Andrea Amanti drew the first designs of a violin in the 1500s.

 9.)
 Early violins had only two or three strings.

 10.)
 Pizzicato is the word for using your finger to pluck the string instead of using a bow.
-It is the Italian word for plucked.
+It is the Italian word for plucking.

 11.)
-Modern strings are made from synthetic material, steel strands, and silver-plated metal.
+Modern strings use synthetic material, steel strands, and silver-plated metal.